Spectral Image Tokenizer: Implementation details

 For the multiscale image reconstruction experiments in \cref{sec:multiscale_reconstruction}, we train SIT following ViT-VQGAN~\cite{yu2022vectorquantized} closely.
-We use the ``base'' encoder and ``base'' decoder as described in ViT-VQGAN~\cite{yu2022vectorquantized}.
+We use the ``small'' encoder and ``small'' decoder as described in ViT-VQGAN~\cite{yu2022vectorquantized}.
 Each transformer layer comprises a layer norm, self-attention, residual connection, followed by an MLP with layer norm, two dense layers, and a second residual connection.
-The ``base'' configuration has 12 layers, 12 heads, feature dimension of 768 that increases to 3072 in the MLP hidden layer (the hidden dimension), then back to 768.
+The ``small'' configuration has 8 layers, 8 heads, feature dimension of 512 that increases to 2048 in the MLP hidden layer (the hidden dimension), then back to 512.
 Learnable positional embedding is added to the transformer input.
-The codebook size is \num{8192} for each scale.
+The codebook size is \num{8192} for both codebooks (approximation and details).

 The tokenizer is trained for \num{500000} steps with a learning rate that linearly increases up to \num{1e-4} during the first \si{10}{\%} steps, then decays following a cosine schedule.
 We use batch size 256 and L2 weight decay with a \num{1e-4} factor.
-The loss components are weighted as follows: 1.0 for L2, 0.1 for perceptual, 0.1 for adversarial, \num{0.25} for codebook commitment and \num{0.002} for codebook entropy.
+The loss components are weighted as follows: 1.0 for L2, 0.1 for perceptual, 0.1 for adversarial, and \num{0.25} for codebook commitment.